 A Sumatra squall is an organised line of thunderstorms that originate over Sumatra Island or the Strait of Malacca, and typically move eastward towards Singapore and the surrounding region under the influence of southwesterly or westerly winds.

-It commonly occurs during the Southwest Monson and Inter-monsoon periods, and usually affects Singapore overnight or in the morning.
-A Sumatra squall is often characterised by a sudden onset of strong gusty surface winds of 40 to 80km/h and heavy rain lasting from 1 to 2 hours as they move across the island.
+It commonly occurs during the Southwest Monsoon and Inter-monsoon periods, and usually affects Singapore overnight or in the morning.
+A Sumatra squall is often characterised by a sudden onset of strong gusty surface winds of 40 to 80km/h and heavy rain lasting from 1 to 2 hours as it moves across the island.
 Maximum gusts* of up to 93 km/h have been recorded during the passage of a Sumatra squall.

 [*Gusts are sudden brief increase in wind speed]